 The ReadySHARE Printer utility lets you share a USB printer that is connected to the USB port on your modem router.
 You can share this USB printer among the Windows and Mac computers on your network.
+For more information about

-- Install the Printer Driver and Cable the Printer on page 177 - Download the ReadySHARE Printer Utility on page 177 - Install the ReadySHARE Printer Utility on page 177 - Use the Shared Printer on page 179 - View or Change the Status of a Printer on page 180 - Use the Scan Feature of a Multifunction USB Printer on page 181 - Manage the NETGEAR USB Control Center Settings on page 182
+- Install the Printer Driver and Cable the Printer on page 137 - Download the ReadySHARE Printer Utility on page 137 - Install the ReadySHARE Printer Utility on page 137